fiskaltrust/interface-doc/doc/middleware-at-rksv/reference-tables/type-of-service-ftchargeitemcase.md

 # Type of Service: ftChargeItemCase

-This table expands on the values provided in the table [ftChargeItemCase in General Part](../../general/reference-tables/reference-tables.md#type-of-service-ftchargeitemcase), with country-specific values applicable to the Italian market.
+This table expands on the values provided in the table [ftChargeItemCase in General Part](../../general/reference-tables/reference-tables.md#type-of-service-ftchargeitemcase), with country-specific values applicable to the Austrian market.

 ## Format
 _CCCC_vlll_gggg_NNSV_